Getting Started with Basic Memory

 - Build connections between notes for a richer knowledge graph

-- Use git to version control your knowledge base
+- Use git to version control your knowledge base (git integration is on the roadmap)

 - Review and edit AI-generated notes for accuracy